 About the Instructor

 David Maidman graduated from the welding program at Durham College in Oshawa, Ontario in 1979.
 He has worked in the steel industry in various capacities since.
 At present he is employed as a Ship-fitter at Vancouver Shipyards.

 Where: Vancouver Community Laboratory.
 1907 Triumph Street.
 Vancouver

-How to register: class size (6).
-Course is free to key holders, $20 for non-key holders.
-Send an email to email@example.com
+How to register: class size (6) Send an email to email@example.com